atapas/demolab/code/_data/react/react-multiple-input-changes.md

   - "#input"
 fileName: "react-multiple-input-changes"
 ---
-ReactJS form may contain one of more Input elements.
-Input elements are, textbox, textarea, radio, select, checkbox, etc. This example shows, how to handle all the input value changes with a centralized handler function.
+ReactJS form may contain one or more Input elements.
+Input elements are, textbox, textarea, radio, select, checkbox, etc. This example shows, how to handle all the input value changes with a single, centralized handler function.